 Whether you use it for baking treats, making pills more enticing, making a cool frozen treat*, Kong snuffing, or simply letting your dog lick a dab off your finger—dogs love their peanut butter.
 What better way to ensure that this delicious food is safe and nutritious than to make it yourself?
 It couldn’t be simpler to do.

 Small Batch PB

 Process until the PB is the desired consistency.
-It is important to note that PB goes through different stages: starting with a crushed “blob,” then to a paste, to a thicker paste and finally to a creamy paste.
-When I first made PB I wasn’t aware of all the stages, so stopped at “thicker paste” which made it difficult to spread!
-But only a minute or two more processing time results in a perfect creamy paste.
+It is important to note that PB goes through different stages: starting with a crushed “blob,” then to a paste with the consistency of a pie dough, and to a thicker paste before it finally becomes a creamy "butter."
+It can take around 3 minutes for the oils to be released so the "paste" can become a butter.
+When I first made PB I wasn’t aware of all the stages, so stopped at “thicker paste” which made it difficult to spread, even though the dogs didn't seem to mind!
+But only a minute or two more processing time results in a perfectly creamy peanut butter.
 Lesson here is to keep processing.
 If your blender or food processor gets too warm, turn it off, and let it cool, and continue processing.
 It seems like almost magic once you get to that buttery stage.

 For crunchy style PB, chop up ¼ cup or so of peanuts, then using a spatula, add to the finished processed PB.

 Use a cup of peanut butter, 1/2 mashed banana, mix with a little water.
 Put into ice cube trays (silicone ones work well).
 Freeze for a few hours.
 Dogs love these delicious lickings.